slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Seeds of doubt grow into forests of inaction.
 - The hardest prison to escape is in your own mind.
 Depression hates a moving target.

+> *"The mind is everything.
+What you think you become."
+-- Buddha*

+> *"A man is as miserable as he thinks he is." (...)
+"We suffer more often in imagination than in reality."
+-- Seneca*

+> *"Man is not worried by real problems so much as by his imagined anxieties about real problems."
+-- Epictetus*

+> *"Develop strenght to do bold things, not the strenght to suffer."
+-- Niccoló Machiavelli*

+> *"Anxiety is the dizziness of freedom."
+-- Søren Kierkegaard*

+> *"Worrying is like paying a debt you don’t owe."
+-- Mark Twain*

 > *"Boredom is a soul sucker.
 The unfed mind devours itself."
 -- Gore Vidal*

-> *"Anxiety is the dizziness of freedom."
--- Søren Kierkegaard*

 > *"When people don’t express themselves, they die one piece at a time." (...)
 "In one aspect, yes, I believe in ghosts, but we create them.
 We haunt ourselves."
 -- Laurie Halse Anderson*

-> *"Worrying is like paying a debt you don’t owe."
--- Mark Twain*

-> *"A man is as miserable as he thinks he is." (...)
-"We suffer more often in imagination than in reality."
--- Seneca*

-> *"The mind is everything.
-What you think you become."
--- Buddha*

-> *"Hopelessness is the root of anxiety, mental illness, and depression.
-It is the source of all misery and the cause of all addiction."
--- Mark Manson*

-> *"Develop strenght to do bold things, not the strenght to suffer."
--- Niccoló Machiavelli*

 > *"Your trauma creates you." (...)
 "Unresolved thoughts, prematurely pushed out of the mind, pile up in an internal landfill - which eventually pokes out of the subconscious and manifests as chronic, nonspecific anxiety." (...)